This Palm Springs Guide is for you if you saw the “City Guide: A Great Day in Palm Springs” video featured on the Jumprope app:

 At the time of my visit (late 2018), the current main floor exhibit was “Unsettled: Art on the New Frontier.”
 Dealing with colonialization, displacement of indigenous people, and American mythology as relating to both, it included this piece, “Erasing the Border.”
 By Mexican artist Ana Teresa Fernández, it was a joy to behold, big and powerful, and accompanied by a film where a woman dressed like the one in the picture paints over a fence.

 I’m not a Chihuly fan.
-I think his stuff is massively kitschy and I just don’t feel all that yellow.
+I just don’t feel all that yellow.
 But seeing this piece in a midmod setting—be still, my heart.

 It’s also a delight to see a work from Azerbaijani artist Faig Ahmed.
 I’d seen one of his works at ArtPrize in Grand Rapids.